bitovi/academy/src/ngrx/13-create-selectors/create-selectors.md

 </details>

-> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/create-selectors).You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/test-reducer...create-selectors) on GitHub.
+> **Wrap-up**: By the end of this part, your code should match [this branch](https://github.com/bitovi/angular-ngrx-chat/tree/create-selectors).
+You can also compare the [code changes for our solution to this part](https://github.com/bitovi/angular-ngrx-chat/compare/test-reducer...create-selectors) on GitHub.